takahashikzn/indolently/README.md

 This projct is in experimental stage.

-Currently production use is strongly not recommended because the codes are almost not tested and incompatibly changed very frequently.
+Currently production use is strongly not recommended because the codes are largely not tested and incompatibly changed very frequently.

 # Translation